PredixDev/MobileExample-iOS-PredixMobileWithReactNative/README.md

 Now you are ready to begin, open and run the PredixMobileReact project in XCode.

-This project is very simple.
-It demonstrates calling a Predix Mobile client service from React Native, and also subscribing to a notification, receiving data from Predix Mobile notifications in your React Native javascript code.

 #### Tips
-When updating index.io.js, to compile and publish to Couchbase, run the included script:
+When updating `index.io.js` to compile and publish to Couchbase, run the included script:

     ./publish-react-pm.sh